escreven/liveimport/doc/userguide.rst

       from common import epilogue

 In the code above, ``import colors`` and ``from common import epilogue`` are the only two top-level import statements.
-As stated in the preceding sections, LiveImport only processes top-level imports in Python source.
+LiveImport only processes top-level imports in Python source.
 That affects both registration through ``%%liveimport`` cells and module dependency tracking.

 If it's essential for your application, you can use the API to implement conditional imports that are registered.
 There is an example in the next